top of page

 • subtle emotional responses

-• the texture of touch• sounds, smells and sensations around you
+• sounds, smells and sensations around you

 When stripped of the metaphysical explanations, what remains is something very simple and powerful.